 \section{Introduction}

-The nonequilibrium dynamics of isolated quantum many-body systems is a source of rich and intriguing physics, including phenomena such as quantum chaos, many-body localization and thermalization \cite{DAlessio16,abanin2019colloquium}.
-Their understanding is often limited in the presence of strong interactions, as perturbative calculations fail.
-Alternative numerical and analytical techniques are then needed, such as exact diagonalization, density-matrix renormalization group~\cite{schollwock2011thedensitymatrix}, and quantum Monte Carlo algorithms, to name some important examples.
-In one spatial dimension~\cite{Cazalilla11,GuanBatchelor13}, additional techniques are available to account for the behavior of strongly correlated systems.
-For instance, the Bethe ansatz and quantum-inverse scattering method render certain integrable many-body quantum systems exactly solvable~\cite{KBI97,Gaudin14,Sutherland04}.
-However, even when the exact eigenstates are known, the evaluation of correlation functions remains challenging.
-This is the case for systems in thermal equilibrium, and specially out-of-equilibrium \cite{Rylands20,GuanHe22}.
-Furthermore, numerical techniques, such as density-matrix renormalization group and quantum Monte Carlo algorithms encounter accuracy limitations when simulating long-time unitary dynamics, which become pronounced in systems with continuous variables.
+The nonequilibrium dynamics of isolated quantum many-body systems give rise to rich and intriguing physics, encompassing phenomena such as quantum chaos, many-body localization, and thermalization \citep{DAlessio16, abanin2019colloquium}.
+Understanding these phenomena becomes particularly challenging in the presence of strong interactions, where perturbative approaches fail.
+In such cases, numerical and analytical techniques are essential, with notable examples including exact diagonalization, the density-matrix renormalization group \citep{schollwock2011thedensitymatrix}, and quantum Monte Carlo algorithms.

+In one spatial dimension \citep{Cazalilla11, GuanBatchelor13}, additional methods are available for studying strongly correlated systems.
+For instance, the Bethe ansatz and the quantum inverse scattering method allow for the exact solution of certain integrable many-body quantum systems \citep{KBI97, Gaudin14, Sutherland04}.
+However, even when the exact eigenstates are known, evaluating correlation functions remains a significant challenge, both in thermal equilibrium and, even more so, in nonequilibrium settings \citep{Rylands20, GuanHe22}.
+Furthermore, numerical techniques such as the density-matrix renormalization group and quantum Monte Carlo algorithms face accuracy limitations when simulating long-time unitary dynamics.
+These difficulties become particularly pronounced in systems with continuous variables.